 One of the best resources available to you is the wide range of professional development opportunities.
 This list contains both our “Hosted Events,” workshops and webinars that we plan and manage, and some “Related Events,” hosted by the NASPA Central Office or other NASPA Constituent Groups.
 To see a full listing of NASPA events, please see the Events page.

 Complete Your Profile

 Outreach programs across NASPA's member institutions are made possible through our team of Graduate Associates.
 Want to connect with NASPA?
 Reach out to any of the members in our 2018-2019 Graduate Associate Program class!

 The NASPA Graduate Associate (GA) provides leadership and outreach to their institution regarding all things NASPA.
 Primarily, the associate increases awareness and involvement within NASPA by providing updated information about programs, events, and resources to their fellow graduate students and other individuals interested in learning more about NASPA.
 GAPs serve as an unofficial graduate student council, providing another perspective for NASPA student membership.
-GAPs will also have the opportunity to apply to be an intern for the 2021 NASPA Annual Conference in Kansas City, MO.
+GAPs will also have the opportunity to apply to be an intern for the 2022 NASPA Annual Conference in Baltimore, MD.